jcolla-holla/eth-crowdfunding/README.md

 A demo crowdfunding application using Ethereum.
 Note: currently it's necessary to have [Metamask](https://metamask.io/) downloaded to connect your Ethereum wallet on the Rinkeby network.

+I made this as a learning exercise to get more familiar w web3 tech.

 ## [Demo](https://eth-crowdfunding-os7opv7kx-jcolla-holla.vercel.app/)

 ## Features